-Sometimes when you see something on stage which makes you wince.
+Sometimes you see something on stage which makes you wince.
 Or makes you feel uncomfortable to sit through.
 Sometimes you think ‘maybe they could have left that out’ or, ‘that could have been done better’.
 We are lucky to think this though, for others, depictions which are too graphic can lead them to recall an ugly experience, such as sexual assault.
 This raises the question; how much should we show on stage?

-The production of ‘Rita, Sue and Bob too’ was recently cancelled, although later reinstated, as a result of the sexual allegations against its co-producer, amongst other accounts of sexual abuse.
+The production of Rita, Sue and Bob Too was recently cancelled, although later reinstated as a result of the sexual allegations against its co-producer, amongst other accounts of sexual abuse.
 Could this be a chance for artistic director Vicky Featherstone, who has been a pioneer against sexual harassment within the industry, to develop the show for a modern audience?
-They could show the assault to be of a morally degenerate nature rather than placing it amongst the comedy with which it has previously been associated.
+They could show the sexual relations between the older man and the two girls to be of a morally degenerate nature, rather than placing it amongst the comedy with which it has previously been associated.

-When A Streetcar Named Desire’ debuted, audiences cheered when Stanley raped Blanche.
-In the same way ‘The Tempest’ has been adapted to explicitly show Caliban as a victim of imperialistic attitudes, should Blanche, despite being ethically challengeable herself, be shown as a victim of toxic masculinity in a more graphic fashion?
+When A Streetcar Named Desire debuted, audiences cheered as Stanley raped Blanche.
+In the same way The Tempest has been adapted to explicitly show Caliban as a victim of imperialistic attitudes, should Blanche, despite being ethically questionable herself, be shown as a victim of toxic masculinity in a more graphic fashion?
 Could this assimilation of classic plays into a more modern context demonstrate to the audience the attitude we should be taking against sexual harassment?
-Alternatively, is this too graphic?
-Would this perpetrate rape culture and reinforce those values?
-Should theatre be more considerate of its viewers and not actively try to make them uncomfortable?
-Questions that do not have definitive answers, but questions theatregoers and production teams should have to think about nonetheless.
+The ambiguity as Stanley carries Blanche off shown for what it is, to reflect the brutality of the treatment of women then and now.